AnyLog-co/documentation/07- Southbound Interfaces/A- Direct - Built-in connectors (protocols AnyLog natively accepts from devices)/DNP3.md

 | `Counter` | 20 / 6 |
 | `DoubleBit` or `DoubleBitBinary` | 3 / 2 |

+`map` can be written inline, as shown throughout this page, or declared once as a reusable policy on the blockchain and referenced across multiple connections — see [DNP3 Mapping Policies](DNP3-Mapping-Policies.md).

 Optional **TLS** (all three PEM paths required when `enable_tls = true`):

 | Keyword | Meaning |